kongo23/dex-sniper-bot/README.md

-# DeX Sniper bot, buy tokens instantly on the lowest price, free to use
+# DeX Sniper bot, free to use

+##Buy tokens instantly on the lowest price

 An advanced bot is "trained" to get around most anti-bot protections